AbdulBarrMohammed/Sorti-Fox/README.md

 # SortiFox

-Sorti Fox is a web application that can store files and store files into as many different folders as a user wants as well as delete files and folders and download the files they saved and share it with others by email
+Sorti Fox is a web application that can store files and store files into as many different folders as a user wants as well as delete files and folders and download the files they saved and share it with others by email.
+They can also see the size of each file and folder and see the date created and the date updated of each file and folder

 ## Functionality